-A Certification Authority that is part of the Federal PKI is called a participating Certification Authority.
-There are hundreds of participating Certificate Authorities that form the Federal PKI network.
+A CA that is part of the FPKI is called a participating certification authority.
+Hundreds of participating CAs form the FPKI network.

-We might label or identify the certification authority systems by a category that shows when the system was established, what types of communities it is or was used for, and for historical records purposes.
+For historical records, we might label or identify CA systems using a category that shows when the system was established and for what types of communities it is or was used.

-We realize all the acronyms and labels may be confusing, and welcome your input to help us improve and add information over time.
+We realize all the acronyms and labels may be confusing and welcome your input to help us improve, add information over time, and simplify where needed.

 |Certification Authority Category||Description|